artdarek/avatarer/README.md

 # Avatarer - Social media avatars for Laravel 5

-Easy get avatars from social services like facebook and gravatar Flash Messages for Laravel 5
+Easy get avatars from social services like Facebook.com and Gravatar.com for Laravel 5

 ---